Why The Government Wants To Classify You As A Domestic Terrorist With Matthew Kolken | OAP #71

 I saw over the top.

-Never saw Judge Dread.
+Never saw Judge Dredd.

 Oh, I think Wesley Snipes was that it was in that with him.

-I would have to say I think it's um altered carbon.
+I would have to say, I think it's, um, altered carbon.

-Did you ever watch the Netflix series, Altered Carbon or read the books?
+Did you ever watch the Netflix series altered carbon or read the books?

-But the premise of that movie or that it's a from the a trilogy and the premise of the series, only watch the first season, by the way.
+So it's not a perfect representation, but the premise of that movie or that it's from a trilogy and the premise of the series only watched the first season, by the way, the first season is the only one remotely accurate to the book.

-But the premise of the series is it takes place in the future, and technology has been developed where you can insert uh like this dick, this disc, not dick.
+Um, and then they went woke, but the premise of the series is it takes place in the future and technology has been developed where you can insert, uh, like this dick, this disc, not dick, you can insert this disc to the base of your brain that stores your consciousness.

-So if your body dies, as long as the disc is intact, you can be re-sleeved in another body, right?
+So if your body dies, as long as the disc is intact, you can be resleeved in another body, right?

-And the bodies, some of them are artificially made, some of them are bred, whatever.
+And the bodies are, some of them are artificially made.

-So everybody has these, and the whole premise is basically um this man who was formerly deemed a domestic terrorist for being anti-this technology altogether hundreds of years ago, is brought back to life because he has like incredible combat and investigation skills because he was a part of this like elite terrorist group.
+And the whole premise is basically, um, this man who was formerly deemed a domestic terrorist for being anti this technology altogether, hundreds of years ago is brought back to life because he has like incredible combat and investigation skills.

-He's brought back to life because this elite person who's been alive for hundreds of years is this wealthy person was murdered, and his backup was only every 48 hours, so he doesn't know who murdered him.
+He's brought back to life because this elite person who's been alive for hundreds of years is this wealthy person was murdered and his backup was only every 48 hours.

 And so he hires this former terrorist to investigate and find out who was his murderer.

-But you see the society that's like I think I have seen this.
+And that's like the whole premise, but you see the society that's like, I think I have seen this.

 It was on Netflix.